Fostering step-by-step guide

 During your first year you will complete an induction.
 In following years you will have a personal development plan which will identify your training and learning needs.

-If the time is right for you now, get in touch with us to talk about taking the first step on your fostering journey.
+If the time is right for you now, get in touch with Foster With North East [external link] to talk about taking the first step on your fostering journey.

-If you are still undecided, join us for one of our informal fostering information events or take a look at our fostering guide [pdf document].
+If you are still undecided, join us for one of our informal fostering information events.